-This Grilled Teriyaki Chicken has the most amazing sauce!
-Marinate for a few hours, throw this chicken on the grill and dinner is done!
+This Grilled Teriyaki Chicken has the most amazing, sticky and sweet sauce!
+Marinate these boneless chicken thighs for a few hours, throw them on the grill and dinner is done!

 Don’t you just love easy chicken recipes like this chicken teriyaki?
 Easy AND super delicious is always a home run.
 Also check out another favorite grilled chicken recipe, this fun to make Chicken Souvlaki!
-Or if you’re looking for a basic chicken recipe, Our Favorite Chicken Marinade keeps us grilling all year long!
+Or if you’re looking for an all purpose chicken marinade, Our Favorite Chicken Marinade keeps us grilling all year long!

 Even though we’re calling this recipe Grilled Chicken Teriyaki, you can definitely cook it other ways.
 We love the flavor that the grill gives to these chicken thighs, and since its grilling season we’re grilling all the time.

 But if you don’t have access to a grill or maybe the weather isn’t so great, grab a grill pan, a skillet or even a baking sheet for the oven!
-All will work, the key here is marinating the chicken long enough and covering the chicken with lots and lots of this addicting teriyaki glaze.
+All will work, the key here is marinating the boneless chicken thighs long enough for the flavor to penetrate.

 What Kind Of Chicken Is Best For Making Teriyaki Chicken?